 Stella Rosa’s recipe calls for 1-inch (25mm) cubes of fresh melon.
 If you don’t have fresh fruit, an ounce (30mL) of watermelon juice is an acceptable substitute, albeit inferior.

-Aperol, the sweetest and gentlest of the bitter citrus aperitifs, is better here than Campari and its super-bitter cousins.
+Aperol, the sweetest and gentlest of the Italian citrus aperitvo, is better here than Campari and its super-bitter cousins.

 Muddle the watermelon chunks and simple syrup in a shaker.
 Add the remaining ingredients and ice, and shake well.
 Double-strain through a fine mesh sieve into an ice-filled wine glass, goblet, or other large glass.
 Top with the sparkling water, and garnish with a fresh wedge of watermelon.